blessed-winner/QuickBlog/client/README.md

 ### Accessing the Admin Panel
 - Go to `http://localhost:5173/admin` to access the admin dashboard.
-- *Note: Admin features require backend API for full functionality.*
+- *Note: Admin features, comments, and AI blog generation require backend API for full functionality.*

 ---